K. Rajan (politician)

-Krishnankutti Rajan (born 26 May 1973) is an Indian politician who has served as the Minister for Revenue and Housing of Kerala since 2021.
+Krishnankutti Rajan (born 26 May 1973) is an Indian politician who has served as the Minister for Revenue and Housing of Kerala since 2021 till 2026.
 He previously served as the Chief Whip of the Kerala Legislative Assembly from 2019 to 2021.
 He is a Member of the Kerala Legislative Assembly since 2016 representing Ollur.

 He is also a member of the Kerala State Executive Committee of Communist Party of India and national secretary of AIYF.

 Personal life

 Son of Shri P. Krishnankutti Menon and Smt.
 K. Remani; born at Anthikad on 26 May 1973.
 He is married to Smt.
 Anupama N.